Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Materials and Methods

 \subsection{Baselines}

 The performance of the offline RL methods were compared to two baseline algorithms: a tuned PID controller and the online RL method, recurrent soft actor-critic (SAC-RNN).
-The PID algorithm is a robust control mechanism capable of correcting for both short and long term deviations from a target blood glucose value \(g_{\text{target}}\) and operates according to \cite{Ngo2018ControlAlgorithm}:
+The PID algorithm is a robust classical control mechanism capable of correcting for both short and long-term deviations from a target blood glucose value \(g_{\text{target}}\) and operates in each timestep $t$ according to \cite{Ngo2018ControlAlgorithm}:

 where \(k_p\), \(k_i\) and \(k_d\) are parameters to be set.
 To ensure the strongest comparison, the parameters were personalised to each patient and were selected using a grid-search method to maximise the reward collected over a 10-day test period.
+This algorithm is one of the most well used in hybrid closed loop systems \cite{TejedorReinfocementLearningReview2020}, including the Medtronic 670g and 780g Guardian 3 sensors \cite{Leelarathna2021Hybrid2021b}.

-The SAC-RNN method represents one of the state-of-the-art algorithms in glucose control and was recently presented in Fox et al. \cite{Fox2020DeepControl}.
+The SAC-RNN method represents one of the state-of-the-art algorithms in glucose control and was recently presented in Fox et al. \cite{Fox2020DeepControlb}.
 The method used in this paper is a variation of this implementation, using long-short-term memory (LSTM) layers in place of gated recurrent unit (GRU) layers.
 This substitution was made as it was empirically found to improve algorithmic performance and policy stability and thus provided a stronger baseline.
+Futher details of the implementation can be found in the provided repository.